This section features information on training programmes and posts offered.

 This statement has been produced in response to the rapid increase in the burden of liver disease in the UK and the need to ensure training in liver medicine delivers a clinical workforce able to meet current and future demand.
 Liver disease is now the commonest cause of premature death in men in the UK, and has resulted in a major rise in out- and in-patient episodes for patients with chronic liver disease which is having a significant impact on service and training needs.

-The posts are aimed primarily at trainees who will be entering ST6 although entry at ST5 or ST7 is also permissible.
+The posts are aimed primarily at trainees who will be entering ST6 although entry at ST7 (not ST5) will also be permissible.
 Trainees need to complete the 12 months in order for the post to count towards accreditation.
-If a trainee exits a post early due to unforeseen circumstances (eg pregnancy, but not research) the trainee can be re-accommodated in the post on return from leave without the need for re-application.
-Trainees should not apply if their CCT date will not allow post completion – further advice should be sought from the parent TPD/LETB.
-Regarding LTWT, at 60% a trainee will have to do the post twice (and will be re-accommodated automatically).
-At 80% a trainee will be deemed to have completed the post after 12 m but accreditation will require in addition 14 m whole time equivalent of Hepatology training (minimum 6 m level 1) prior to CCT.
-If a successful candidate leaves their parent LETB an OOPT form may be required for LETB admin purposes.
+If a trainee exits a post early due to unforeseen circumstances (eg pregnancy, but not research) the trainee can be re-accommodated the following year.
+Trainees should not apply if their CCT date is before August 2023 – further advice should be sought from the parent LETB.
+Re LTFT, at 60% a trainee will have to do the post twice (and will be re-accommodated automatically).
+At 80% a trainee will be deemed to have completed the post after 12 months but accreditation will still require at least 18 months’ whole time equivalent of level 2 or 3 Hepatology training prior to CCT.
+If a successful candidate leaves their parent LETB an OOPT form may be required with usual notice..

-Trainees are encouraged to contact individual host centres if require specific information though we will endeavour to place as much as possible via the application portal (Oriel).
-Of note there is usually only a short window between offer and acceptance (48 hours).
+Trainees are encouraged to contact individual host centres if require specific information ahead of application/interviews.
+Of note there is only a short window between offer and acceptance.

 |Lead Centre||Transplant Unit||